razcodes/memorygame/README.md

 A restart button allows the player to reset the game board, the timer, and the star rating.

 #### Star Rating
 The game displays a star rating (from 1 to 3) that reflects the player's performance.
 At the beginning of a game, it displays 3 stars.
 After some number of moves, it changes to a lower star rating.
-After a few more moves, it changes to an even lower star rating (down to 1).
+After a few more moves, it changes to an even lower star rating.

 #### Timer
 When the player starts a game, a displayed timer starts.
 Once the player wins the game, the timer stops.